audi70r/goml/README.md

 GOML is a simple yet powerful machine learning package in Go that supports training and inference with multiple input/output parameters using generic types.
 It's designed to be easy to use while providing flexible model serialization and configuration options.

+## Use Cases

+GOML is ideal for a wide range of machine learning applications:

+- **Fraud Detection**: Build models that analyze transaction patterns and flag suspicious activities by combining numerical features (transaction amount, frequency) with categorical data (location, merchant type).

+- **Financial Analytics**: Predict market trends, stock prices, and investment outcomes using both quantitative metrics and qualitative factors.

+- **User Behavior Prediction**: Forecast user actions on websites or apps by analyzing a mix of behavioral data (time spent, clicks) and user attributes (demographics, preferences).

+- **IoT Data Processing**: Process sensor data with varied types (temperature, status indicators, categorical states) to predict system behavior or failures.

+- **Customer Analytics**: Create personalized recommendation systems by combining purchase history, demographic information, and preference data.

+- **Healthcare Monitoring**: Analyze patient data to predict health outcomes or detect anomalies using vital signs, test results, and treatment categories.

+- **Resource Allocation**: Optimize resource distribution in systems by predicting demands based on historical usage patterns and categorical variables.

+Built with Go's performance and simplicity in mind, GOML makes it easy to integrate machine learning capabilities into your Go applications without the complexity of large ML frameworks.

 ## Features

 - Support for multiple input and output parameters